nus-oss/cs3281-AY1617S2-website/students/AY1617S2/dicksonTan/DicksonTan-Resume.md

 		* CS3235 Computer Security: selected topics in system security, web security and cryptography.
 Gave a [lightning talk](https://www.dropbox.com/s/h051h9yqxgbj66f/sqrl.pptx?dl=0) on [SQRL](https://grc.com/sqrl), an elegant replacement for passwords using strong cryptography.
 It is in the public domain, and is nearing release.
 		* CS2107 Introduction to Information & System Security
 * Python:
-	* Made small contributions to [scikit-learn](https://github.com/scikit-learn/scikit-learn/pull/8390) and [python-telegram-bot library](https://github.com/python-telegram-bot/python-telegram-bot/pull/564) to learn the workflows of different projects and the tools used for large high-stakes python projects.
+	* Made small contributions to [scikit-learn](https://github.com/scikit-learn/scikit-learn/pull/8390) and [python-telegram-bot library](https://github.com/python-telegram-bot/python-telegram-bot/pull/564) to learn the workflows of different projects and the tools used for large high-stakes python projects - due to Python's dynamic nature, there is a much higher emphasis on using linting tools and unit testing.
 	* Gave a lightning talk on [property-based testing](https://github.com/nus-oss/lightningtalks/issues/41), a technique where test cases are automatically generated, and a function's output verified against properties or assertions made about that function.
 Though it can be done in any language, Python was chosen for its conciseness and library support.
 * Functional programming, particularly ideas that can be applied to mainstream non-functional languages:
 	* Gave a lightning talk on [Phantom types](https://github.com/nus-oss/lightningtalks/issues/49), a technique where generics are creatively used to encode invariants into the type system for compile-time verification.
 It was first invented by functional programmers, but can be used in any statically typed language with generics.
 Some applications are compile-time enforcement of sanitization and proper usage of units of measure.